AdobeDocs/target.it-IT/help/c-implementing-target/c-implementing-target-for-client-side-web/t-mbox-download/c-understanding-global-mbox/pass-parameters-to-global-mbox.md

 ---
 keywords: global mbox parameters;targetPageParams;query string;array;json;dtm;dynamic tag management
-description: La funzione targetPageParams di JavaScript viene utilizzata per trasmettere parametri alla mbox globale. È utile in tutte le situazioni in cui occorre passare a Target informazioni di targeting o di contesto aggiuntive.
+description: La funzione targetPageParams di JavaScript viene utilizzata per trasmettere parametri alla mbox globale.
+Questo è necessario in qualsiasi scenario in cui informazioni di targeting/contesto aggiuntive devono essere trasmesse  Adobe Target.
 title: Trasmettere i parametri a una mbox globale
 feature: null
 translation-type: tm+mt
-source-git-commit: 968d36d65016e51290f6bf754f69c91fd8f68405
+source-git-commit: 5c7ab4af3d4290ef8fa53ed51ed1c2e8336e02f9
 workflow-type: tm+mt
-source-wordcount: '379'
+source-wordcount: '381'
-ht-degree: 74%
+ht-degree: 65%

 ---

 # Trasmettere i parametri a una mbox globale{#pass-parameters-to-a-global-mbox}

-La funzione `targetPageParams` di JavaScript viene utilizzata per trasmettere parametri alla mbox globale.
+The JavaScript `targetPageParams` function is used to pass parameters to the global mbox in [!DNL Adobe Target].
 This is needed in any scenario where additional targeting/context information is to be passed into [!DNL Target].

 For example, in a [!DNL Recommendations] activity, use the parameters to represent the current product or category that is being viewed.